SchmidteServices/activeTAPI-DyNav/activeTAPI-DyNav Setup and Tools/readme.md

 Then, you can continue and install the [NAV-Objects](https://github.com/SchmidteServices/activeTAPI-DyNav/tree/master/NavObjects) to connect telephony with NAV.

 **Note:** Windows-TAPI itself is another bridge between your Windows Machine and the telephony hardware.
-To make Windows-TAPI work you must have a Windows-TAPI (CTI) driver installed for the telephony hardware you are planning to use.
+To make Windows-TAPI work you must have a Windows-TAPI (CTI) driver installed for the telephony hardware.
 Please refer to your CTI hardware vendor for more information regarding that.

 ## Tools